Péter Erdő

-Péter Erdő (Erdő Péter, [ˈɛrdøː ˈpeːtɛr]; born 25 June 1952) is a Hungarian Cardinal of the Latin Church of the Catholic Church, who has been the Archbishop of Esztergom-Budapest and Primate of Hungary since 2003.

-He was president of the Council of the Bishops' Conferences of Europe from 2006 to 2016 and was the relator general for the Third Extraordinary General Assembly of the Synod of Bishops in Rome.
+Péter Erdő (Erdő Péter, [ˈɛrdøː ˈpeːtɛr]; born 25 June 1952) is a Hungarian cardinal of the Catholic Church who has served as the Archbishop of Esztergom-Budapest and Primate of Hungary since 2003.
+He was president of the Council of the Bishops' Conferences of Europe from 2006 to 2016.
+He was the relator general for the Third Extraordinary General Assembly of the Synod of Bishops in Rome.

-Erdő is reputed to have a special Marian devotion to Our Lady of Consolation.
-He is fluent in English, Italian, French, Latin and Hungarian, his native language.
-He also addressed the faithful in fluent Slovak language in the past.
+Erdő was seen as a leading candidate in the 2025 papal conclave.
+He gained significant support and was the favored choice of conservative Catholic networks in the United States and Hungarian Prime Minister Viktor Orbán, and has enjoyed good relations with the Orthodox churches and the Russian government.